JackyChiu/Waker/README.md

 - Notifies you when your amount of sleep has been going down
 - Gradually increase the sound of the alarm at the set time
 - Responsive design for all iOS screens

+## Installation
+Mac:
+- Clone the repo
+- Open project file in Xcode 7.0 or higher
+- Select simulator to run on
+- Run

+iOS:
+- Do above steps for Mac
+- Connect device to Mac
+- Choose your device to run on in top left coner
+- Run

 ## Project Progress
 (Updated Feb 7)